LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

 LeBron James Insights vs. the Grizzlies

-- James' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- He's made 2.2 threes per game, or 13.7% of his team's makes from beyond the arc this season.

-- Giving up 113 points per game, the Grizzlies are the 11th-ranked team in the league on defense.
+- The Grizzlies are the 11th-best defensive team in the league, allowing 113 points per game.

-- On the boards, the Grizzlies have given up 44.4 rebounds per game, which puts them 21st in the NBA.
+- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the league.

-- The Grizzlies are the 26th-ranked squad in the NBA, giving up 26.4 assists per game.
+- Looking at assists, the Grizzlies are ranked 26th in the NBA, giving up 26.4 per game.

-- In terms of 3-pointers, the Grizzlies are ranked 25th in the NBA, allowing 13 makes per contest.
+- The Grizzlies are the 25th-ranked squad in the NBA at allowing threes, conceding 13 made 3-pointers per game.

 LeBron James vs. the Grizzlies